 Q. How can I get an appointment?

-A. By calling 298-2453 between 8 am to 5 pm Monday through Thursday 8 am till 4:30 pm Friday.
+A. By calling 298-2453 between 8 am and 5 pm Monday through Thursday and between 8 am and 4:30 pm on Fridays.
 Someone will schedule an appointment for you, or you may stop by in person during office hours.

 Q. Who will know if I go to counseling?
 Can my parents and/or professors find out?

 A. Information about Counseling Center clients is considered confidential.
 This means that NO information about who is receiving counseling or the nature of their concerns is released without that person's written permission.
 Exceptions to this include subpoena, in cases of current child abuse, or if there is an expressed intent to harm one's self or another.
 The Counseling Center staff is extremely careful to maintain your confidentiality.